thecodercamp/thecodercamp.github.io/_posts/2023-04-20-abusing-partials.md

 ---
-title: "The partial keywords in C# and ways to make use of it"
+title: "The partial keyword in C# and ways to make use of it"
 date: 2023-04-20 01:00:00
 layout: post
 ---

-Even though most developers I've talked to know about the `partial` keyword I have rarely seen it used in projects.
+Even though most developers I've talked to know about the `partial` keyword, I have rarely seen it used in projects.

 For those who don't know about it, the `partial` keyword allows you to split the functionality across multiple files with some restrictions:
 - all the partial pieces need to be in the same assembly
 - all the partial pieces need to be in the same namespace